Malware vs Virus: Similarities and Differences

 Installing antivirus software on the system is the best prevention strategy against malware and viruses.
 This software performs automatic scans and updates to detect and remove malware.

-Pro tip: Ensure that the antivirus software’s real-time protection feature is enabled.
+Pro tip: Ensure the antivirus software’s real-time protection feature is enabled.
 This feature actively monitors system activity and incoming files for signs of malware, providing immediate detection and blocking of threats before they can execute on your system.

 Perform Regular Website Security Audits

-Regular website security audits help identify and address vulnerabilities that could potentially compromise the system’s security.
+Regular website security audits help identify and address vulnerabilities that could compromise the system’s security.
 By doing so, you’ll be able to combat the concerns that may arise in the future.

 The Bottom Line